jon-tlmi/media-tags/readme.txt

 This fork is aimed at making the shortcodes more multi-document-type friendly.
 It's also coding practice and designed only for my own use at the moment.
 TODO:
 :DataTables on the result table
-:Setting-ise the columns so they can be re-arranged and different info displayed.
+:Attribute-ise the columns so they can be re-arranged and different info displayed.
 :Add setting for 'Add media' to the front-end which will auto tag uploaded media with the same tags as applied to the page/post host
-:Widgetise so that you can have different looking tables across the site.
 :Have some sort of message come up when no files matching the tags are found

 Adds an input to the media upload and management screens.
 This input field can be used to "tag" a media file.
 Works with images, documents or anything.